Cellardyke, Anstruther, Fife

 The light and airy living area is open plan with a modern wood-burning stove set into the wall and stylish seating around it, making the ideal place to spend relaxed evenings in.
 The well-equipped modern kitchen area has plenty of space for cooking and there is a dining area right alongside so that the cook doesn’t have to miss out on all the fun.

 The feature wooden staircase at the heart of the living area leads up to the two bedrooms.
 The master double room is spacious and bright with plenty of storage and a lovely view out across the courtyard to the sea.
-The smaller double room, which is really only suitable for one person, also has a pretty sea view and there is a sunny bathroom with a small bath and shower over that completes the indoor accommodation.
+The smaller double room, which is really only suitable for one person, also has a pretty sea view and there is a sunny shower room that completes the indoor accommodation.

 Outside is a charming courtyard that gets the sun all day, with seating areas from which you can sit and admire the sun rise over an early breakfast, or enjoy a drink in the evening.
 The outhouses opposite the cottage were originally used by the fisherman to store and dry their nets, but these now house an art studio.
 There are steps from the courtyard that meander right down to the pretty harbour, where there is a little stretch of sandy beach.
 Parking is available either at the harbour or on the road above the toft.